Sarah Schaack

-Sarah Schaack is an evolutionary geneticist and associate professor at Reed College in Portland, Oregon.
+Sarah Schaack is an evolutionary geneticist and professor at Reed College in Portland, Oregon.

 In 2013–2014, Schaack did field work in east Africa as a Fulbright Scholar.

 In 2016 Schaack received the inaugural Lynwood W. Swanson Promise for Scientific Research Award from the M.J.
 Murdock Charitable Trust.

+In mid-2026, she has an h-index of 29.

 Early life and education

 She attended Earlham College, University of Florida and earned a Ph.D. at the Indiana University Bloomington.